 Set in the shadow of the decaying buildings and streets of Baltimore, The Rules of Play Action is a startlingly funny, kaleidoscopic novel about three kharacters with no plans for the future – or even the present – who become entangled in a curious romantic triangle.
 Rikki-Tikki-Deadly trains his incisive gaze on these participants in the media circus that surrounds the AFC Championship and treats their posturings and agonies with a mixture of acrid hilarity and compassion while exposing the moral vacuum at the center of their lives.
 Taylor changes boyfriends every time she needs new material for an album and she might or might not be writing anonymous love songs to driven, championship-focused Rashod, a wide receiver who sees so many of his efforts to get separation come to naught as his quarterback abandons the pocket, and Peter, a sportswriter whose constant fawning over NFL management often leads others to question his commitment to the craft of journalism.
-The Rules of Attraction is a poignant, hilarious take on the death of genuine competition in the NFL in favor of a league-directed narrative.
+The Rules of Play Action is a poignant, hilarious take on the death of genuine competition in the NFL in favor of a league-directed narrative.

 RASHOD